Kiddo-Xiao/cmis-25SP-P3-PhysicalUI/README.md

 python BowArrowUI.py
 ```

 Make sure to place an STL model file in the `models` directory for the application to load.
-Now I'm using Bow_Arrow_Combined.stl which includes both bow and arrow (maybe we need to print them saperately later).
+You can modify it at in the final part `main()` of `BowArrowUI.py`.
+Now I'm using `Bow_Arrow_Combined.stl` which includes both bow and arrow (maybe we need to print them saperately later).

 ## Key Features